NicholasBallard/imagizer/README.md

 access: google drive, onedrive, dropbox, s3
 save in s3 bucket
-pro mode: all options to send to PIL.Image compound transformations (count as more than one request) custom workload (inside container)
+pro mode: all options to send to PIL.Image chain actions (count as more than one request) custom workload (inside container)
 ```